evolvingstuff/vdw2/content/posts/supplements-taken-by-the-founder-of-vitamindwiki.md

 * Omega-3  **<span style="color:orange;">Co-Factor*</span>**  - tend to take it the in morning,  (Coromega - tastes great)

-  * Must also decrease Omega-6 to get the benefit from Omega-3: See <a href="/posts/omega-3-index-many-studiesomega-3-index-home-test" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Omega-3 index - many studies|Omega-3 index home test">Omega-3 index - many studies|Omega-3 index home test</a>
+  * Must also decrease Omega-6 to get the benefit from Omega-3: See <a href="/posts/omega-3-index-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Omega-3 index - many studies">Omega-3 index home test</a>

  **Every 2 days**